 What is the most reliable Pug pregnancy test?

 While the Pug ultrasound is more expensive than the blood test, it is definitely the most accurate way to confirm that your Pug is indeed pregnant.
-Keep in mind that it is best to wait 25 days post-mating to get the ultrasound done or else the ultrasound scan might be a complete waste of money as it may give you an incorrect result.
+Keep in mind that it is best to wait 25 days post-partnering to get the ultrasound done or else the ultrasound scan might be a complete waste of money as it may give you an incorrect result.